-First three-

-year period

-Price of the underlying asset (euros) 26.55

-Risk-free interest rate -0.54%

-Volatility of underlying shares 23.62%

-Expected duration of the Plan 3 years
+First three- year period Second three- year period Price of the underlying asset (euros) Risk-free interest rate Volatility of underlying shares 26.55 -0.54% 23.62% 24.32 -0.57% 20.12% Expected duration of the Plan 3 years 3 years

-As a result, a staff cost for the Pluri-Annual Share-Based Variable Remuneration Plans (2014-2019 Plan and 2018-2023 Plan) and the Medium-Term Share-Based Variable Remuneration Plan (2017-2020 Plan) is recognised in accordance with the services provided by Company employees who are beneficiaries with a credit to Equity (under "Other equity holder contributions"), calculated based on the fair value of the equity instruments transferred (shares of Bolsas y Mercados Españoles) at the date when the grant of shares was approved.
+As a result, a staff cost for the Multi-Year Share-Based Variable Remuneration Plans (2014-2019 Plan and 2018-2023 Plan) and the Medium-Term Share-Based Variable Remuneration Plan (2017-2020 Plan) is recognised in accordance with the services provided by Company employees who are beneficiaries with a credit to Equity (under "Other equity holder contributions"), calculated based on the fair value of the equity instruments transferred (shares of Bolsas y Mercados Españoles) at the date when the grant of shares was approved.
 The services provided were recognised in profit and loss over the specific period during which the employees rendered services to the Company.